 It is believed that nuclear fusion is the answer to providing inexhaustible green energy just as long as researchers can control this kind of power source.
 And now, it seems that they are closer to stabilizing plasma in fusion reactors, even though it is through simulations!

 Recently, a group of researchers in New Jersey at the US Department of Energy’s Princeton Plasma Physics Laboratory from the Princeton University ran several simulations, trying to stabilize plasma in fusion reactors.
 Lo and behold, they discovered a way to do it!

-It is a known fact that plasma is one of the states of matter.
-If we talk about our typical situations on earth, plasma cannot exist as a liquid, solid or gas matter.
-On the contrary, it is found naturally in stars in large amounts.
+Plasma is one of the states of matter.
+If we talk about our typical situations on earth, plasma does not qualify as a liquid, solid, or gas matter.
+In the universe, it is found in abundance in stars.

-On Earth, scientists are able to generate plasma or this exceedingly hot matter state that is formed in fusion reactors by highly charged particles.
+On Earth, scientists are able to generate a plasma state that is formed in fusion reactors by highly charged particles.
 That said, it is quite a challenging process to stabilize the plasma.

 More often than not, plasma is found oscillating in density and temperatures, and due to this, there is generally a halt in the nuclear fusion reaction — a process called sawtooth instability which occurs when the current becomes strong enough to destabilize and halt the reactions.

 However, the scientists in New Jersey might just have found a way to stabilize plasma through simulation in nuclear fusion reactors.
 Researchers followed the examples set by the stars in the universe and tried to replicate those same processes within several fusion reactors.

 In the reactors, super-heated hydrogen atoms suspended in plasma, crash into each other, which results in the splitting of atoms into highly charged ions and electrons.
 The ions and electrons then fuse to form helium.